AsmSafone/RadioPlayerV2/README.md

 - [FFmpeg Python](https://www.ffmpeg.org/)
 - Telegram [String Session](http://t.me/genStr_robot) of the account.
 - Userbot Needs To Be Admin In The Channel or Group.
+- Must Start A Voice Chat In Channel/Group Before Running The Bot.

 ## Run On VPS (The Hard Way)